-After the frontal and seat-mounted side impact airbags inflate, they quickly deflate, so quickly that some people may not even realize the airbags inflated.
-Roof-mounted side impact airbags are designed to deflate more slowly and may still be at least partially inflated minutes after the vehicle comes to rest.
-Some components of the airbag module - the steering wheel hub for the driver's airbag, the instrument panel for the right front passenger's bag, the side of the seatback closest to the door for the seat-mounted side impact airbags and the area along the ceiling of your vehicle near the side windows - may be hot for a short time.
-The parts of the bag that come into contact with you may be warm, but not too hot to touch.
-There will be some smoke and dust coming from the vents in the deflated airbags.
-Airbag inflation does not prevent the driver from seeing out of the windshield or being able to steer the vehicle, nor does it stop people from leaving the vehicle.
+After frontal airbags and seat-mounted side impact airbags inflate, they quickly deflate, so quickly that some people may not even realize an airbag inflated.
+Roof-mounted side impact airbags may still be at least partially inflated minutes after the vehicle comes to rest.
+Some components of the airbag module - the steering wheel hub for the driver's airbag, the instrument panel for the right front passenger's bag, the side of the seatback closest to the door for the seat-mounted side impact airbags, and the area along the ceiling of your vehicle near the side windows for roof-mounted side impact airbags - may be hot for a short time.
+The parts of the airbag that come into contact with you may be warm, but not too hot to touch.
+There may be some smoke and dust coming from the vents in the deflated airbags.
+Airbag inflation does not prevent the driver from seeing out of the windshield or being able to steer the vehicle, nor does it prevent people from leaving the vehicle.

-When an airbag inflates, there is dust in the air.
+When an airbag inflates, there may be dust in the air.
 This dust could cause breathing problems for people with a history of asthma or other breathing trouble.
 To avoid this, everyone in the vehicle should get out as soon as it is safe to do so.
 If you have breathing problems but cannot get out of the vehicle after an airbag inflates, then get fresh air by opening a window or a door.
 If you experience breathing problems following an airbag deployment, you should seek medical attention.

-Your vehicle has a feature that will automatically unlock the doors, turn the interior lamps on, turn the hazard warning flashers on, and turn off the climate control system, when the airbags inflate (if battery power is available).
-You can lock the doors, turn the interior lamps off, turn the hazard warning flashers off and turn the climate control system on by using the controls for those features.
+Your vehicle has a feature that may automatically unlock the doors, turn the interior lamps on, and turn the hazard warning flashers on when the airbags inflate.
+You can lock the doors, turn the interior lamps off, and turn the hazard warning flashers off by using the controls for those features.
 In many crashes severe enough to inflate the airbag, windshields are broken by vehicle deformation.
 Additional windshield breakage may also occur from the right front passenger airbag.

 - Airbags are designed to inflate only once.
-After an airbag inflates, you will need some new parts for your airbag system.
+After an airbag inflates, you will need some new parts for the airbag system.
 If you do not get them, the airbag system will not be there to help protect you in another crash.
 A new system will include airbag modules and possibly other parts.
-The service manual for your vehicle covers the need to replace other parts. - Your vehicle is equipped with a crash sensing and diagnostic module which records information after a crash.
-See Vehicle Data Collection and Event Data Recorders on page 7-8. - Let only qualified technicians work on your airbag system.
+The service manual for your vehicle covers the need to replace other parts. - Your vehicle has a crash sensing and diagnostic module which records information after a crash.
+See Vehicle Data Collection and Event Data Recorders on page 536. - Let only qualified technicians work on the airbag systems.
 Improper service can mean that an airbag system will not work properly.
 See your dealer for service.